 See Related: Best Skyscanner Alternatives to Book Travel

 If you have explored all the attractions in Procida, you can cross over to Ischia.
 Procida is not the only island in the Gulf of Naples.
 Ischia is a neighboring island you can access by ferry.

 The two islands are only 7 km apart, which you will cross by ferry.
 This ferry ride is a popular attraction because of the panoramic views of the islands from the sea.

-Depending on your schedule, you may dedicate a whole day or two to visiting Ischia Island.
-It is nearly impossible to explore both islands in one day because of the hiking involved.
+Depending on your schedule, you may dedicate a day or two to visiting Ischia Island.
+The hiking involved makes it nearly impossible to explore both islands in one day.
 You will be exhausted even before you visit some of the best attractions!